 We do not get tired in our cottage lost in the forest.
 We have the wood-fired pizza, and tea.
 We take the direction of Coorg.
 Our guide at the end of the small town towards Kabini, suggests us a ride in an old ambassador.
 Indeed this village being very close to the Nagarhole National Park is a starting point by jeep for the safaris in this reserve.
 There are numerous ambassador taxis in the car park.
 We are going to travel ten kilometers in the surrounding countryside.
 I had fun watching people do their work smilingly in their sewing or iron workshops.

 Halfway, we stop in the town of Bylakuppe, a Tibetan refugee camp.
+It is here that after the invasion of Tibet by China, thousands of Tibetan refugees settled, where the government of Karnataka gave them land.
+Since then, the village has grown around monasteries inhabited by monks in brown and yellow robes.
+The colorful and inscribed flags float above the houses.
 It is about 11 o'clock.
 The sky is blue and it is a wonderful time to arrive at the entrance of the Sera Jey Monastery.
 Indeed during the clash in Tibet with China, the Sera monastery there was partly destroyed.
 The monks left Tibet and the camps were settled on land in India rented for this purpose.

 The Sera monastery thus resumed its function in Bylakuppe.
 In fact, there was an important tantric university in Ngakpa Dratsang.
 It disappeared and only the Sera Mey and Sera Jey colleges were able to revive in India.
 We arrive by a beautiful path lined with curved trees that greet us.
 There are many people, monks and tourists.
 It reigns soothing calm.